rehmanashraf0314/dronline_app/README.md

-# 🩺 Dr. Online Mobile App  ANdroid,IOS (expo React Native).
-Backend in the node.js, MongoDB
+# 🩺 Dr. Online Mobile App (Android & iOS)
+### Developed using Expo React Native, Node.js, and MongoDB

 A robust, full-fledged telemedicine platform that bridges the gap between doctors and patients.
 This application streamlines the entire healthcare experience—from finding a specialist and securely processing payments via Stripe, to tracking appointment histories and managing operations through a powerful administrative dashboard.